 Facebook Live is a great product, but it has some limitations.
-With a paid service, such as the Live Streaming service offered by the Archdiocese, you are able to easily embed a video player on your website one time that then can be used over and over again without any additional maintenance.
+With a paid service, such as Vimeo, you are able to easily embed a video player on your website one time that then can be used over and over again without any additional maintenance.

 If you will be using Facebook Live only, please follow one of the options below for connecting your website to your Facebook Live video.

 The easiest option is to add a link on your website to point your visitors to your Facebook page.
 A nice graphic will go a long way to attract attention to your site visitors.
 You might want to offer an explanation that a Facebook account isn't required to watch your live videos.
 Just make sure your Facebook page and video settings are set to public.

 2) Use Facebook's Page Embed Plugin

 Though you can't embed the player itself, you can embed your page's latest posts.
 When you are live streaming, the live video will appear at the top of the list.
 This is a pretty good option, and perhaps as close as you'll get to embedding the live player.
 The added bonus is that your website visitors will then get to see any past posts and archived videos in the embedded list.

 The last step in this process is to place the embed code on your website.
 If you are using the Content Management System provided by the Department of Internet Ministries, follow these instructions for how to embed the code on your website: https://support.goarch.org/-/embed-iframe-evolution

 3) Use a Third-Party Service such as VidLive